mudler/docker-companion/README.md

     docker-companion --pull unpack --squash my-awesome-image /my/path

 It can be handy sometimes to squash the image before unpacking it (very few cases where the latter fails)

+You can supply also the --fatal global option to treat all warnings as fatal:

+    docker-companion --fatal --pull unpack --squash my-awesome-image /my/path

 ## Get Latest release from github for amd64